Darnold shines, Bridgewater sharp as Jets top Falcons 17-0

 On third-and-14, Darnold again threw to Johnson while rolling to his right and zipping in a pass for the score.

-Darnold, who finished 13 of 18 for 96 yards, missed the first three days of training camp before his representatives and the Jets agreed on a fully guaranteed four-year, $30.25 million deal that included a $20 million signing bonus.
+Darnold, who finished 13 of 18 for 96 yards, sat out the first three days of training camp before his representatives and the Jets agreed on a fully guaranteed four-year, $30.25 million deal that included a $20 million signing bonus.
 He quickly made up for the missed time, and is being given every opportunity to win the starting job.

 Bridgewater came out with the starting offense for the Jets’ second possession and led New York down the field on a scoring drive, capped by Isaiah Crowell’s 16-yard catch-and-run to the end zone.